horenbergerb/horenbergerb.github.io/_posts/2020-08-08-modularforms.md

 It wasn't until the end of the 1500s that Bombelli faced up to a serious problem.
 Cardano's formula for the roots of cubics necessarily required doing algebra with $\sqrt{-1}$, even for roots that were real and had geometric meaning.
 Despite the practical value of his methods, complex numbers continued to be neglected as a field of study.

-At the start of the 1700s, complex numbers began to pop up in problems such as angle division, making their utility harder to ignore.
+At the start of the 1700s, complex numbers began to pop up when solving problems such as angle division, making their utility harder to ignore.
 Finally, towards the end of the 1700s, d'Alembert and Gauss both produced significant results on the geometric intuition of complex numbers as well as the Fundamental Theorem of Algebra, which helped make complex numbers more widely accepted and popular.

 However, there is another development with complex numbers during the mid-1700s that is more relevant to our discussion.
 In particular, it was discovered that complex numbers could relate many of the transcendental functions.
 Recall from before that